ariga/atlas/doc/md/guides/postgres/check-constraint.md

 -- This will trigger an "ERROR: new row for relation "example" violates check constraint "positive_value"" error
 ```

-Here is an example on how to add CHECK constraint to multiple columns:
+Here is an example on how to add a CHECK constraint to multiple columns:

 ```sql title=Example
 CREATE TABLE example (